 You cannot afford to take these charges lightly, given the severity of the possible penalties imposed and the impact on your reputation and permanent record.
 You should contact LV Criminal Defense today to find out about the ways in which our legal team can provide invaluable help to you as you respond to charges.

 Our Vegas defense attorneys know the laws in Chapter 204 inside and out and we can put our legal knowledge to work to help you get the best possible outcome under your particular circumstances.
 Give us a call today to find out more about the help we can offer.

-One of the key Nevada laws that prohibits the unlawful use of public money is found in Nevada Revised Statute section 204.010.
-This law specifically relates to situations where an amount less than $250 has been misappropriated.
+One of the key Nevada laws that prohibits the unlawful use of public money is found in the Nevada Revised Statute section 204.010.
+This law specifically relates to situations where an amount of less than $250 has been misappropriated.

-According to the relevant law, every public officer; every person who has public money in his or her possession, custody or control; or any person who public money is entrusted to for safe transport or for safe keeping is expected to abide by the rules and not misappropriate the funds.
+According to the relevant law, every public officer; every person who has public money in his or her possession, custody or control; or any person who public money is entrusted to for safe transport or for safekeeping is expected to abide by the rules and not misappropriate the funds.
 Public money includes money belonging to the state, to countries, to towns, to cities, to districts, and to any municipal corporation within Nevada.

 If any individual is entrusted with public money and uses the money for his or her own private purposes, or uses the money for any purpose other than one authorized by law, that individual is in violation of N.R.S.
 204.010 if the amount of money in question is less than $250.

 Nick Wooldridge has a long track record of representing clients accused of serious federal and state crimes in Nevada.

 Violating N.R.S.
 204.010 is a misdemeanor criminal offense.
 If the amount of money in question is $250 or more, the same prohibition against using the public money for private purposes exists, but it is criminalized by N.R.S.
 204.020 and it is considered to be a felony offense instead of just a misdemeanor crime.